You are here

-Payor parents must give detailed information about their income.
-This is called financial disclosure.
-It can include:
+The payor parent must give detailed information about their income.
+This can include:

 - pay stubs or statements from employers